SergeoLacruz/inventree-zebra-plugin/README.md

 the printer.
 See the example templates for details on template definition.

 ## Multi printer hack
-We had the requirement to print labels in different sizes.
+We have the requirement to print labels in different sizes.
 As we do not want to change the reel for each print we set up a second printer loaded with a different label size.
 InvenTree is not yet able to handle different printers.
 So I added a multi printer hack.
 You can define a key with an IP